 17) How can we prevent illness spreading once an employee who has tested positive returns to work?

-Additional measures for routine environmental cleaning and continued reminders for appropriate hand hygiene and cough etiquette for all staff should be used.
-Always emphasize the importance of frequent handwashing or use of hand sanitizer (at least 60% alcohol).
+- Additional measures include routine environmental cleaning and continued reminders for appropriate hand hygiene, masking and cough etiquette for all staff.

 CDC Information for Businesses and Employers

 CDC Information on Cleaning and Disinfecting Your Facility